oracle-quickstart/oci-weblogic-server/solutions/non_jrf/README.md

 The directory oci-weblogic-server/solutions/common consists of the following:
 - tenancy.tfvars - tenancy configuration

+The files in the oci-weblogic-server/images directory contain the values of the images for the different combinations of WebLogic edition and pricing.
+In this solution, the file _mp_image_ee_byol.tfvars_ is used to create a WebLogic Enterprise Edition, BYOL instance.
+Specify a different file to use a different edition and/or pricing.

 ## Using the terraform command line tool
 ```bash
 cd oci-weblogic-server/terraform